-Our highest conviction views on six- to 12-month (tactical) and over five-year (strategic) horizons, May 2025
+Our highest conviction views on six- to 12-month (tactical) and over five-year (strategic) horizons, June 2025

 Tactical Reasons U.S. equities Policy uncertainty and supply disruptions are weighing on near-term growth, raising the risk of a contraction.
-Yet we think U.S. equities will regain global leadership as the Al theme keeps providing near-term earnings support and could drive productivity in the long term.
-Japanese equities nese equities We are overweight.
+Yet we think U.S. equities will regain global leadership as the AI theme keeps providing near-term earnings support and could drive productivity in the long term.
+Japanese equities We are overweight.
 Ongoing shareholder-friendly corporate reforms remain a positive.
 We prefer unhedged exposures given the yen's potential strength during bouts of market stress.
 Selective in fixed income Persistent deficits and sticky inflation in the U.S. make us underweight long-term U.S. Treasuries.
-We also prefer European credit - both investment grade and high yield - over the U.S. on more attractive spreads. ' Strategic Reasons Strategic Infrastructure equity and private credit Infrastructure equity and Reasons We see opportunities in infrastructure equity due to attractive relative valuations and mega
+We also prefer European credit - both investment grade and high yield - over the U.S. on more attractive spreads.
+Strategic Reasons Infrastructure equity and private credit We see opportunities in infrastructure equity due to attractive relative valuations and mega forces.
+We think private credit will earn lending share as banks retreat - and at attractive returns.
+We see opportunities in infrastructure equity due to attractive relative valuations and mega

-Note: Views are from a U.S. dollar perspective, May 2025.
+Note: Views are from a U.S. dollar perspective, June 2025.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding any particular funds, strategy or security.